-If you’ve ever wondered how to paint plaid… this Pearly DIY Plaid Coasters tutorial will show you just how easy it is with step by step instructions and photos.
+If you’ve ever wondered how to paint plaid… this Pearly DIY Plaid Coasters tutorial will show you just how easy it is with step by step instructions and video.

 To know me is to know my love of all things buffalo check.
 I have a variety of buffalo check projects on my blog like these holiday chargers and this nursery sign I made for my daughter.
 I even painted an entire wall in her nursery in buffalo check!
 I found a set of coasters awhile back at the thrift store for a buck and I thought they could look beautiful with a pearly makeover courtesy of DecoArt’s new Americana Pearls paints.
 While I’m still a huge buffalo check lover, I thought I’d mix it up with these coasters and paint them in a plaid pattern.

 Plaid meets pearl might just be my new favorite thing.
 Like ever.